Passwordless vs Traditional Logins: Which Is Better?

 How It Works

-Passwordless authentication eliminates the need for passwords altogether.
+Passwordless authentication eliminates the need for passwords altogether, reinforcing the idea that passwords are obsolete in modern security systems.
 Instead, it relies on alternative methods such as biometrics (fingerprint or facial recognition), hardware tokens, one-time codes sent via SMS or email, or authentication apps.

 Advantages